All You Need to Know about Content Marketing for Apps

 Here’s an example of targeted content done well.

-Fitbit is a company that produces wearable technology devices to help people track their exercise, diet and sleep habits.
+Fitbit is a company that produces wearable technology devices to help people record their exercise, diet and sleep habits.
 It’s designed for people who are interested in healthy living, fitness training and personal motivation.

 A quick look at the Fitbit blog shows just how aligned their content is with their target audience.
 The blog covers everything from yoga positions, to men’s health screening, healthy recipes and Fitbit app hacks.
 When your audience is well defined at the outset, it will give you focused direction for your content.